sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/cody-with-sourcegraph.md

   <source src="https://storage.googleapis.com/sourcegraph-assets/Docs/Media/run-search-query.mp4" type="video/mp4">
 </video>

-You can view the default **Ask Cody** chat interface to the right sidebar.
-Once connected, Cody automatically gains context your connected codebase to help you provide contextually-aware and accurate answers to your questions.
+You can view the default **Ask Cody** chat interface on the right sidebar.
+Once connected, Cody automatically gains context to your connected codebase to help you provide contextually-aware and accurate answers to your questions.
 There are also example questions that you can use to get started.

 Let's **Ask Cody** to explain the tech stack of a repository.